Usage¶

 b'\x81\xa5hello\xa5world'

-Note that if you’re making multiple calls to encode
+Note that if you’re making multiple calls to encode, it’s more efficient to

-once and use the Encoder.encode
+create an Encoder once and use the Encoder.encode method instead.

 >>> import msgspec